Attempted Murder Charges in Jacksonville, FL: Get the Defense You Need

-These are known more commonly as “self-defense” cases, and this type of defense may apply in your situation.
+These are known more commonly as “self-defense” cases, and this type of defense may apply to your situation.

 If you’re able to prove self-defense, it’s possible to have all charges dropped and to move on with your life without facing jail time or any other consequences.

 Even though the murder was “attempted,” the state of Florida considers this act to be the same as actually killing someone, which means the punishments are nearly identical.